KS0107/MicroCompiler/README.md

 ## Testing

-1. Running cmake withing the build dir is also going to build and run the test suite
+1. Running CMake withing the build directory is also going to build and run the test suite
+2. Run ```cmake --build build/;./build/runTests``` to run all tests